eduP2P/common/docs/prototype_cookbook.md

 A few notes/helps/reminders:

+Use `key file` for ease and consistency; the private key of the client will be saved in a file called `toverstok.key`, in the local directory, by default.
+(Change this file location by supplying another argument with the path)

-Run `key gen` to generate a private key for each client.
+Alternatively, run `key gen` to generate a private key for each client.
 Write these down, and keep track of which is which.

-Upon every boot of a client, run `key set` to set the private key of that client again.
+Then, upon every boot of a client, run `key set` to set the private key of that client again.

 Use the `pc` commands to point the client to the control server: